By now, everyone has heard about how important a culture of philanthropy is to our organizations.

 You don’t do fundraising because you think it’s an onerous chore.
 (I hope!)

 So help your non-fundraising colleagues to understand what it is you do – and why.

 Talk about how donor relationships enliven your work.
 Share how good it makes you feel to contribute to the mission.

 Make fundraising less mysterious, and it will be less scary.

 7. Make everyone responsible for meeting fundraising goals.

 That might sound unfair but think about it.
 Shouldn’t everyone feel invested in the organization’s ability to raise the money it needs?

 (Doesn’t everyone like to get a paycheck?
 Doesn’t everyone like to have a budget that means the work can be done?)

-Of course, fundraising staff have the primary responsibility.
+Of course, fundraising staff has the primary responsibility.
 But when everyone is invested, it can make a huge difference.

 Soon colleagues may start thinking: “Hey, I spend a lot of time with volunteers from Company X. Maybe I should introduce our development director…” Or “You know, I’d be happy to do a tour if you have anyone who’s interested.”